RadioAstronomySoftwareGroup/pyuvdata/README.md

 metadata, details here: [cst settings file](docs/cst_settings_yaml.rst)

 ## Under Development
-* UVData: uvh5 file format (beta version), note that this is probably not compatible with other interferometric HDF5 files defined by other groups.
 * UVCal: object and calfits file format (beta version)
 * UVBeam: object and beamfits file format (beta version)
-* UVFlag: object, initialization, and type changing. (beta version)
+* UVFlag: object and HDF5 file format. (beta version)

 ## Known Issues and Planned Improvements
 * UVData: phasing (and the accuracy on the uvw coordinates) is only known to be